LucasPlacentino/ULBDiscordBot/README.md

 You need to go to the [google account settings Security](https://myaccount.google.com/security?hl=fr), enable the two-factor authentification then generate an applications password for the email app.

 ### Google Sheet

+Create a Google Sheet, with one sheet named "users" and another sheet named "guilds".

 To generate google sheet api credentials, follow [this guide](https://medium.com/@a.marenkov/how-to-get-credentials-for-google-sheets-456b7e88c430).
 You will get a `.json` file with all the following fields: